 - make a roux, which consist of butter and flour that is cooked together in the pan or mixed in a bowl to form a paste and then added to the gravy and simmered until thickened.

-- There is also a slurry which consists of flour (or cornstarch) mixed with water.
-Gluten free flour blend can be used in place of flour.
+- A slurry which consists of flour (or cornstarch) mixed with water.
+Gluten free flour blend can be used in place of flour- usually 1 tablespoon flour and about 2 tablespoons cold water.

 - boxed potato flakes or mashed potatoes can also be used to thicken gravies and soups.